akelman/ggpeps/README.md

 For an overview of all command line parameters call `python manager.py --help`.

+## High Performance Computing

+The repo includes several scripts to help with running many jobs on a computing cluster.
+It can also interpret signals, e.g. as sent by slurm, to automatically cache and end a computation.

 ## Data Analysis / Exploration

 The data from different modes is stored in the form of pickled pandas dataframes.